In an emergency: What to do?

 Reporting an accident

-- Students and doctoral candidates of TUM: Report accidents on TUM property or on the way to university
+- Students and doctoral candidates of TUM: Report accidents on TUM property or on the way to university, supplementary accident insurance by the Munich Student Union

-- Staff: Report accidents at work / during the commute to work to HR6 (service compass)
+- Staff: Report accidents at work / during the commute to work (service compass)

 - Accident insurance: Accident insurance (service compass)